marcio777/cadmus/src/en/Chapter-V/Part III: Extra Things.md

 Extra Things
 ===

 This part is exclusively for those parts of Java that cannot be fitted into anywhere else.
 This is a safe haven for such pieces of code, but that doesn't change the fact that they can at times be completely unecessary.
-Nevertheless, they have a right to be documented, and they will be as here.
+Nevertheless, they have a right to be documented, and they will be here.

 ## Cursor
 `Cursor` simply sets the cursor you are using to be a default shape, or a custom shape if you so wish.
 Bear in ming that there will be no pictures here because you don't actually see my cursor.
 As a result it is completely pointless to look at a button and not be able to see the use.
 Anyway, you can change a cursor in the following way: